prajolshrestha/programming-and-maths-Problems/README.md

-# Some Programming exercise to practice!
+# Some Programming exercises to practice!

 ## Programming
 - C programming [working...]